Last Updated on

-GoDaddy started out as a breath of fresh air.
-Despite an extremely mediocre training program, I found myself in a position where I was able to make independent decisions and do everything in my power to help someone resolve an issue they were running into.
-There were definite hurdles and a steep learning curve for more advanced platforms but I like to learn, so I was in my element.
+My experience with GoDaddy started out as a breath of fresh air.
+Despite an extremely mediocre training program, I finally found myself in a position where I was able to make independent decisions and do everything in my power to help people resolve the issues they were bringing to me.
+There were definite hurdles and a steep learning curve for more advanced platforms, but I like to learn, so I was in my element.

 Then they started becoming publicly traded.
 And that’s when the hammer dropped.

 Publicly traded companies tend to overvalue profit at the expense of all else.

 Anytime banks become involved in your ownership, money ALWAYS becomes the primary focus.
 Not the customer, not ethics, and not you.
 Restrictions on what employees could do for customers started trickling in, followed by stricter rules on how to efficiently handle calls and higher sales metrics (which we were told would NEVER decrease, even during slow months).

 Changes that did not fall within these criteria moved at a glacial pace from then on, mirroring the last two corporate environments I had worked in.
 By this point, I had the groundwork prepared for Midwest Websites and was sick of serving the bottom line at the expense of helping business owners.
 I set off on my own to offer people an option for the web design and search engine optimization (SEO) service they deserved online.